Ernie Kovacs: Lost and surviving work

 Adams first used some of the videotapes she had purchased for a 1968 ABC television special, The Comedy of Ernie Kovacs; to produce the show, she hired Kovacs's former producer and editor.
 The hour-long program was sponsored by Kovacs's former sponsor, Dutch Masters.

 Most of Kovacs's salvaged work is available to researchers at the University of California, Los Angeles Library's Department of Special Collections: additional material is available at the Paley Center for Media.

 Telecasts of edited compilations of some of his work by PBS (station WTTW, Chicago) under the title The Best of Ernie Kovacs in 1977, inspired the film.
 These broadcasts were made available on VHS and DVD.
 The DVD set features extras that are not in the VHS set.
-The series was narrated by long time friend, Jack Lemmon.
+The series was narrated by long-time friend Jack Lemmon.
 The 1984 television film Ernie Kovacs: Between the Laughter helped return Kovacs to the public's attention, though the show emphasized his bid to retrieve his kidnapped children instead of his professional life.
 Jeff Goldblum portrayed Kovacs, Madolyn Smith portrayed Bette and Melody Anderson portrayed Adams in the movie.
 Edie Adams appeared in a cameo in this film, playing Mae West; it was one of the impressions she performed in shows with Kovacs.

-During the early 1990s, The Comedy Channel broadcast a series of Kovacs' shows under the generic title of The Ernie Kovacs Show.
+During the early 1990s, The Comedy Channel broadcast a series of Kovacs's shows under the generic title of The Ernie Kovacs Show.
 The series included both the ABC specials and some of his 1950s shows from NBC.
 By 2008, there were no broadcast, cable, or satellite channels broadcasting any of Kovacs's television work, other than his panel appearances on What's My Line? on the Game Show Network.

 On April 19, 2011, Shout!
 Factory released The Ernie Kovacs Collection, six DVDs spanning Kovacs's television career.
 The company's website also offers an extra disc with material from Tonight! and The Ernie Kovacs Show, as well as a rare color kinescope of the complete 30-minute 1957 NBC color broadcast featuring "Eugene".
 On October 23, 2012, Shout!
 Factory released The Ernie Kovacs Collection: Volume 2 on DVD.
 The 49 surviving episodes of the game show Take a Good Look were released on DVD by Shout!
 Factory on October 17, 2017.

 In 1961, Kovacs recorded a record album of poetry in the character of Percy Dovetonsils named Percy Dovetonsils Thpeakth, but was unable to release it due to contractual obligations with other record companies.
 After he was given the masters, Kovacs donated them to a Los Angeles area hospital.
 Adams was able to re-acquire the tapes in 1967, and they remained part of her private collection until her death in 2008.
 The tapes were labeled as movie material and were thought to be such until further examination proved they were Kovacs as Percy reading his poems with no music background.
 The album was finally released in 2012.

 Kovacs was inducted posthumously into the Broadcast Pioneers of Philadelphia's Hall of Fame in 1992.